qbead/qbeadWebsite/content/book/sight.md

 }
 ```

-You can try this code in this small simulator that lets you see directly from
-this page how the SpinWheel would respond if you run the code.
-Below you can
-change the brightness of each of the red, green, and blue components of the
+You can try this code in the above simulator - this lets you see how your physical SpinWheel would respond if you ran the same code.
+Below you can change the brightness of each of the red, green, and blue components of the light emitters.
-light emitters.

 <link rel="stylesheet" href="/simspinwheel/simspinwheel.css">
 <script src='/simspinwheel/simspinwheel.js'></script>